Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 .. image:: img/amgr_img4.png
     :align: left

 Deleting the selected attribute.
-Thus only attributes defined in the current assembly can be removed, except attributes of the base assemblies in the inheritance chain.
+Only attributes defined in the current assembly can be removed.
+Attributes of the base assemblies in the inheritance chain can't be deleted.

 .. image:: img/amgr_img5.png
     :align: left